petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 * New menu page: IP Cache Log.
 This gives the ability to manage the IP cache.
 This only works in WordPress 3.1 and higher.
 * Improvement on checking for spam when a comment is posted.
 * Reporting email will now say which post the spammer was trying to comment on.
+* When reporting a spammer also set the offending IP as spammer in cache.
 * Bugfix: When the visiting IP is not a public IP all the configured spam checks are performed.
 Private IP's can be assumed to be safe.
 * Bugfix: The check for Stop Forum Spam is always performed even if set not to check with Stop Forum Spam.
 * Bugfix: The results of a call to Stop Forum Spam are not evaluated.